offa/android-foss/CONTRIBUTING.md

 1. Documentation available (Project website etc.)
 1. Free of charge

+F-Droid provides good [guidance](https://f-droid.org/docs/Anti-Features/) on *Anti-Features*.

-If the packages is available on [**F-Droid**](https://f-droid.org/) it can be linked using the `https://f-droid.org/app/<APP>` url.
+If the packages is available on [**F-Droid**](https://f-droid.org/) it can be linked using the `https://f-droid.org/app/<APP>` URL.
 If not yet, it's a good idea to promote this to the projects developer.

-Please do not submit third party repositories.
+Please do not submit third party F-Droid repositories.